datarisk-io/mlops_codex/docs/source/deploying.rst

 Deploying to production
 =======================

-When deploying a model to Neomaril we create a API so you can connect your model with other services.
+When deploying a model to Neomaril we create an API so you can connect your model with other services.
 You can also use Neomaril Codex to execute your model remotely inside a python application.

 Preparing to production